 To provide durability in the event of a crash, MongoDB uses write ahead logging to an on-disk journal.
 MongoDB writes the in-memory changes first to the on-disk journal files.
 If MongoDB should terminate or encounter an error before committing the changes to the data files, MongoDB can use the journal files to apply the write operation to the data files.

 While the durability assurance provided by the journal typically outweigh the performance costs of the additional write operations, consider the following interactions between the journal and performance:

-- If the journal and the data file reside on the same block device, the data files and the journal may have to contend for a finite number of available I/O resources.
+- if the journal and the data file reside on the same block device, the data files and the journal may have to contend for a finite number of available I/O resources.
 Moving the journal to a separate device may increase the capacity for write operations.

-- The duration between journal writes is configurable using the commitIntervalMs run-time option.
+- the duration between journal writes is configurable using the commitIntervalMs run-time option.
 Decreasing the period between journal commits will increase the number of write operations, which can limit MongoDB’s capacity for write operations.
-Increasing the amount of time between journal commits may decrease the total number of write operation, but also increases the chance that the journal will not record a write operation in the event of a failure.
+Increasing the amount of time between commits may decrease the total number of write operation, but also increases the chance that the journal will not record a write operation in the event of a failure.

 For additional information on journaling, see Journaling.